microsoft/AdaptiveCards/source/nodejs/adaptivecards-fluentui/README.md

 // Create an AdaptiveCard instance let adaptiveCard = new AdaptiveCards.AdaptiveCard();

-// Use Fabric controls when rendering Adaptive Cards ACFluentUI.useFluentUI();
+// Use Fluent UI controls when rendering Adaptive Cards ACFluentUI.useFluentUI();

 // Set its hostConfig property unless you want to use the default Host Config